 "The Poor Poet" by Carl Spitzweg‘Slim Pickings’ by David Whippman The Society September 4, 2019 Culture, Humor, Poetry 5 Comments His frame was gaunt, his income was erratic: The crowd ignored the writer high above Who wrote and brooded in his lonely attic, Starving for beauty, poetry and love.
 These days, although his Muse is rather quiet, The royalties and praises never cease.
 He’s found his niche, but needs to watch his diet – The doctor says he’s clinically obese.
 David Whippman is a British poet, now retired after a career in healthcare.
 Over the years he’s had quite a few poems, articles and short stories published in various magazines.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 5 Responses Joseph S. Salemi September 4, 2019 Quite nice!
 These are two perfect little quatrains in precise and careful English.
 The choriambic substitution at the beginning of line 4 is just the right touch.
 Reply Dave September 6, 2019 Thanks Joseph.
 Reply Monty September 8, 2019 “The royalties never cease”: Well, it’s heartening to hear that at least one poet eventually got his deserved remuneration.
 Reply Dave Whippman September 9, 2019 Thanks Monty.
 Unfortunately, the poet in question is fictional!
 Reply Monty September 9, 2019 I knew that, Dave.
 I was just having a little jest at how many truly-gifted poets over the centuries DIDN’T end up with the remuneration that their work deserved; and indeed died penniless.
 And how many more again who’s greatness-of-work was only recognised long after they’d left this life.
 Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.